Richard in earlier years

 Including time, the donut possesses 10 dimensions, three standard spatial dimensions, one time dimension, and 6 donut dimensions that loop back on themselves.
 The discreteness and geometry of the donut particle path allow calculation of the gravity to electromagnetic force ratio from basic concepts involving no inputted constants or units.

 Knowing the exact position of the donut particle along the donut path at any instant is crucial for calculating gravity.
 Theories that are continuous or lack the exact discrete form of the donut seem incapable of deciphering gravity.
 Treating the entire donut chain link as a discrete entity of continuous composition falls short.
-Each individual link (donut) must be viewed as a path that a discrete particle travels; rather than being viewed as a continous link.
+Each individual link (donut) must be viewed as a path that a discrete particle travels; rather than being viewed as a continuous link.

 Do not confuse this donut model with other helical models that operate on a larger scale.
 The electron, for example, travels around a closed group of donut chains.
 This entire connected chain twists in a helical manner and resembles the donut of some other models.